tim-moody/xsce-cubox-prep/README.md

 extmnt        - is copied to /etc/rc.d/init.d to do some mounts that
                 don't work in fstab and some housekeeping
+              - reverts to the original fstab if the hdd is not attached because otherwise networking and other things break.

 xsce-hddctl   - a utility to enable and disable access to the external hdd